 Numerous, reputation-crushing product recall disasters within the meat industry have resulted in public outcry over a seeming lack of due diligence by the meat industry to ensure their products are safe.
-Centers for Disease Control estimates that each year roughly one in six Americans – that's 48 million people - suffer illness as a result of foodborne diseases.
-And close to 3,000 of these illnesses end in death.
-The result has been a governmental shift in both regulations and legislature to ensure food safety dictates all pathogen testing process moving forward.
+Centers for Disease Control estimates that each year roughly one in six Americans – that’s 48 million people – suffer illness as a result of foodborne diseases, and close to 3,000 of these illnesses end in death.
+The result has been a governmental shift in both regulations and legislation to ensure food safety dictates continuous advances in all pathogen testing processes.

-To date, inaccurate, time-consuming and costly testing systems have left producers feeling helpless as more and more consumers lose trust in their products.
-Processors around the world, anxious to earn back the trust of their consumers, eagerly await a proven and safe pathogen testing method that offers faster time-to-results, flawless information and all at a low cost.
-That is exactly what the FoodChek™ MICT System provides!
+To date, inaccurate, time-consuming and costly testing systems have left food producers, processors and manufacturers feeling helpless as more and more consumers lose trust in their products.
+Producers, processors and manufacturers around the world, anxious to earn back the trust of their consumers, eagerly seek a proven and safe pathogen testing method that offers faster time-to-results, flawless test results and all at a low cost.
+That is exactly what the FoodChek™ ACTERO™ Enrichment Media provides!

 Escherichia coli, or E. coli for short, is a very common bacterium both found in food and produced naturally in the human body.
-There are literally hundreds of unique strains of E. coli and they vary from those that are harmless to others that can cause serious illness.
+There are literally hundreds of unique strains of E. coli and they vary from those that are harmless to others that can cause serious illness or death.

 The non-pathogenic strains of E. coli (the ones that do not cause disease) are found naturally throughout the intestinal tract of both humans and animals.
 But other strains of E. coli can cause severe sickness in humans and include painful symptoms such as diarrhea and infections within the genital and urinary tracts.

-The most notorious type of pathogenic E. coli is known as E. coli 0157:H7.
+The most notorious type of pathogenic E. coli is known as E. coli O157:H7.
 The name refers to the chemical compounds found on the surface of the bacterium.
 This strain was identified in 1982 following an outbreak of diarrhea that came as a result of people eating undercooked beef.
-The 0157:H7 E coli strain belongs to a group of bacteria known as "Shiga toxin-producing" E. coli, or STEC for short.
+The O157:H7 E. coli strain belongs to a group of bacteria known as “Shiga toxin-producing” E. coli, or STEC for short.
 It is found in the intestinal tract of ruminants, such as cows.

-Most E. coli 0157:H7 infections resolve spontaneously and require no treatment; however supportive treatment is usually quickly required if the patient becomes dehydrated, anemic or develops Hemolytic Uremic Syndrome (HUS) or Thrombotic Thrombocytopenic Purpura (TTP), which is blocked Kidney filtration damage.
+Most E. coli O157:H7 infections resolve spontaneously and require no treatment; however, supportive treatment is usually quickly required if the patient becomes dehydrated, anemic or develops Hemolytic Uremic Syndrome (HUS) or Thrombotic Thrombocytopenic Purpura (TTP), which is blocked kidney filtration damage.

-E. coli 0157:H7 is notorious because in worst-case scenarios it can sometimes present additional complications including anemia and dehydration for children (termed HUS) and spontaneous bleeding, organ failures and mental changes in the elderly (termed TTP).
+E. coli O157:H7 is notorious because, in worst-case scenarios, it can sometimes present additional complications including anemia and dehydration for children (termed HUS) and spontaneous bleeding, organ failures and mental changes in the elderly (termed TTP).
 Depending on how quickly blood transfusions can be initiated, some of these patients can develop permanent disabilities or even die.

-Outbreaks of E. coli 0157:H7-induced illness have been common in recent years in Europe and North America,causing public outcry against producers, demanding that stricter regulations and more accurate testing methods be applied to all food products that have the potential to be hosts for E. coli.
+Outbreaks of E. coli O157:H7-induced illness have been common in recent years in Europe and North America, causing public outcry against the food industry, demanding that stricter regulations and more accurate testing methods be applied to all food products that have the potential to be contaminated with E. coli.

-Salmonella are a group of bacteria commonly found in the intestines of animals and birds.
+Salmonella species (spp.) is a group of bacteria commonly found in the intestines of animals and birds.
 The bacteria can be transmitted to people when they eat foods contaminated with animal feces.
 Most often, contaminated foods are of animal origin, such as beef, poultry, milk or eggs; however, all foods, including fruits and vegetables, have the potential to become contaminated.

 People who eat food contaminated by Salmonella can become ill with salmonellosis.
 Symptoms of salmonellosis can include diarrhea, vomiting, stomach cramps and fever.